 Instructions

-- Use an electric hand or stand mixer to cream together butter, 1 cup white sugar, and 1/2 cup light brown sugar.
+• Use an electric hand or stand mixer to cream together butter, 1 cup granulated sugar, and ½ cup light brown sugar.
 Add the eggs and vanilla extract, mixing until creamy and well combined.
 In a separate bowl combine the flour, cream of tartar, baking soda, 1 teaspoon pumpkin pie spice, and salt.
 Add dry mixture to wet mixture, in increments, beating well after each addition.
 Cover and refrigerate dough for at least an hour or longer.

 Notes